narrowfail/numerical-analysis/README.md

 numerical-analysis
 ==================

-Working numerical analysis algorithms written in Scilab with data samples.
+Working numerical analysis algorithms with data samples written in Scilab.
-Based/Ported from "Numerical Methods Using Matlab (4th Edition) by John H. Mathews and Kurtis K. Fink
+Based on the book "Numerical Methods Using Matlab (4th Edition) by John H. Mathews and Kurtis K. Fink

 TODO